nairuzabulhul/.CodeBits/Linked-List/Problems/Remove Duplicates from unsorted list.md

 ```
 Strategy :

 There are two solutions for this problems .
-First solution is without adding temporary buffer or list.
-It is done by 2 loops.
+First solution is without adding temporary buffer or list.It is done by 2 loops.
 Second solution is using hash tables

 METHOD 1 (Using two loops)